Core Fabric & Networking

 | Port mode | Access ports (untagged, single VLAN per core fabric network) |

-| Spanning tree | Disabled on core fabric ports (not needed for isolated access ports) |
+| Spanning tree | BPDU guard disabled on core fabric ports; portfast not recommended for core fabric links |

 | Speed | 10 Gbps or higher recommended |